-Just before 2 p.m., six Emergency Response Team officers briskly entered the building in single file with a police dog in tow.
+Six Emergency Response Team officers briskly entered the building in single file with a police dog in tow just before 2 p.m.

-Businesses and roads were shut down surrounding the TD Canada Trust branch at a shopping plaza on 72nd Avenue in the Newton area.
+Businesses and roads were shut down to ensure public safety surrounding the TD Canada Trust branch at a shopping plaza on 72nd Avenue in the Newton area, he said.

-Witnesses reported that the suspect indicated he had a weapon but police have not confirmed that one existed, Schumann said.
+Witnesses reported that the suspect indicated he had a weapon but police have not confirmed that one exists, Schumann said.

 Patrol officers, detectives from the robbery section, emergency response teams and the dog unit were on the scene.